yhpgi/openwrt-bl201-boluwrt/feeds/packages/CONTRIBUTING.md

 All packages you commit or submit by pull-request should follow these simple guidelines:
 * Package a version which is still maintained by the upstream author.
 * Will be updated regularly to maintained and supported versions.
-* Have no dependencies outside the OpenWrt core packages or this repository feed.
+* Have no dependencies outside the BoluWrt core packages or this repository feed.
 * Have been tested to compile with the correct includes and dependencies.
 Please also test with "Compile with full language support" found under "General Build Settings" set if language support is relevant to your package.
 * Do NOT use a rolling source file (e.g. foo-latest.tar.gz) or the head of a branch as source for the package since that would create unpredictable builds which change over time.
 * Best of all -- it works as expected!

 #### Makefile contents should contain:

 * An up-to-date copyright notice.
-Use OpenWrt if no other present or supply your own.
+Use BoluWrt if no other present or supply your own.
 * A (PKG_)MAINTAINER definition listing either yourself or another person in the field.
     (E.g.: PKG_MAINTAINER:= Joe D. Hacker `<jdh@jdhs-email-provider.org`>)
 * A PKG_LICENSE tag declaring the main license of the package.